 3. Some curtains continuously precipitate into the atmosphere for multiple seconds.

-Curtain precipitation is remarkably narrow with a fine structure that persists for multiple seconds.
+Curtain precipitation is remarkably narrow, with a fine structure that persists for multiple seconds.
 Either the scattering mechanism that continuously generates curtains is physically static for multiple seconds, or the curtain electron drift is often undisturbed.

 The curtain-microburst relationship hypothesized in Blake and O’Brien (2016) is